-If you notice any problems or issues with the rower, functionality or appearance-wise, that wasn’t mentioned in the listing don’t be afraid to mention it and see if you can negotiate a lower fee (assuming you’re still happy to purchase it).
+If you notice any problems or issues with the rower, functionality, or appearance-wise, that weren’t mentioned in the listing don’t be afraid to mention it and see if you can negotiate a lower fee (assuming you’re still happy to purchase it).

-Be prepared to pay in cash there in the spot if you’re happy with everything.
+Be prepared to pay in cash there on the spot if you’re happy with everything.

 How Much Does A Used Concept2 Rower Cost?

-Price will vary a lot.
+The price will vary a lot.
 People will value their products differently and have different reasons for selling so it’s hard to say.
-You may find an offer that’s a steal because the person just wants rid so bad.
+You may find an offer that’s a steal because the person just wants to be rid so badly.
 Or on the flip side, you may find people asking for way more than the retail price!